What You Should Know

 It is calculated that women could increase their income globally by up to 76 per cent if the employment participation gap and the wage gap between women and men were closed.
 This is calculated to have a global value of USD 17 trillion.

 Globally, women are paid less than men.
-Women in most countries earn on average only 60 to 75 per cent of men’s wages.
+Women in most countries earn on average only 77% of men’s wages.

 Women start their careers with as much ambition as men — or more.
 Having children does not make women less ambitious.
 Ambition is influenced by company culture.

 46% of men believe that the pay gap “is made up to serve a political purpose“.